 An instructor plays with a tube of ferro-fluid

-CNS-ASU attempts to affect change outside of the academia by bringing nanotechnology education to the general public.
+CNS-ASU attempts to effect change outside of academia by bringing nanotechnology education to the general public.

 CNS-ASU News